OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/webscraper_tutorial.md

     - `API_PWD` in automated-jobs env file = `AQUISUITE_PWD` value that the energy-dashboard backend expects as part of the payload
     - Again, should push backend energy-dashboard changes to production if you need to test upload with puppeteer
 - AWS ECR and ECS
+    - Inspect Element > Network > see the network request sent starting with “data…”
   - Change interval to 1 minute or something to test (ECS > cluster > scheduled task > update):

 ![alt_text](../static/img/webscraper7.png 'image_tooltip')